-When the self-pity party ended, I had an epiphany that education was the only way forward for me.
+When the self-pity party ended, I had an epiphany that education was my only way forward.
 After exploring different schools, I knew I wanted to study overseas.
 It was critical to breaking the cycle.
-Separating from my pack and spreading my wings was needed.
+Separating from my pack and spreading my wings were needed.
 I looked at schools in India, Australia, and America.
 Having decided on America, I relocated to the US in 1996 to attend the University of Central Florida (UCF).
 By far the best decision of my life!
 Since relocating to America, I have:

 - Become the first person on both sides of my family ever to attend a university and earn a degree

 - Raised a couple of fur balls that I adored, that taught me what true unconditional love is

 - I became a parent to my beloved nephew – the Monkey

 - Made lifelong friends, priceless friends with the depth